Skip to content

 About the Programme

-Re-Framing Dance is an action research project.
-Part one of the project supported residencies for independent producers to invite curators, artists and Dance4 into a process to undertake choreographic research exploring the possibilities to create new work that invites audiences to see, experience and potentially participate in choreographic artworks sited in gallery contexts.
+The project supported residencies for independent producers to invite curators, artists and Dance4 into a process to undertake choreographic research exploring the possibilities to create new work that invites audiences to see, experience and potentially participate in choreographic artworks sited in gallery contexts.

 The following producers and organisations have been involved in Re-Framing Dance:

-Contributing without hosting a residency:
+Contributed without hosting a residency:

 Residencies

-ID.Y (Claricia Parinussa & Zoë Charlery) Residency
+ID.Y (Claricia Parinussa & Zoë Charlery)

 Image by Isabel Barfod